Tutorial 5: Understanding Results

-When you make a request with CurlDotNet, you get back a CurlResult object.
-This object contains everything about the response.
+When you make any request with CurlDotNet, you get back a CurlResult:

-The most important property tells you if the request succeeded:
+The most important property - tells you if the request completed successfully:

 if (result.IsSuccess)